finnpwalsh/datacamp-sql-certificate-projects/README.md

 All personally identifiable information has been anonymized.

-## License

-This project is for **educational use only** and not intended for commercial distribution.

 ## Acknowledgements

 Thanks to [DataCamp](https://www.datacamp.com) for providing the learning platform and project structure!